bryanwyk/data-structures-algorithms/README.md

 * Each **for loop** is O(n) where n is the number of iterations.
 * Always consider **best case** and **worst case** time complexity.
 This gives the range of possibilities.
     * Average case is between the two.
+* When comparing algorithms, always compare the worst case.
+The best case is usually an exception, and we always want to prepare for the worst.
 * Ignore constants.
 * Ignore parts that do not contribute significantly.
 * Always assume an unknown input size n for each argument that can be massive.